d-uzlov/k8s-homelab/snippets/kubeadm.md

 But `systemctl` does not respect systemd inhibitor locks when called as `shutdown`.

-You must use `systemctl poweroff` or a DBus shutdown command (but I didn't test it).
+You must use `systemctl poweroff`.
+This command works even when run as root.

 If you don't control how the node is shut down, replace `/usr/sbin/shutdown` with the following script: